 The old Industrial Age rules are now broken.

 In order to do this we don’t do everything.
-We concentrate on the vital few things that we do well.

-Our Vital Few is Adwords Search, Adwords Display, Facebook Ads and Bing Ads.
+Our vital few is Adwords Search, Adwords Display, Facebook Ads and Bing Ads.

 In essence all we do is Pay Per Click Advertising.